Set your mind on things above, not on things on the earth. – Col. 3:2

 Jumping out of an airplane is a helpful illustration of stepping out of the natural realm to walk in the supernatural.
 This step of faith comes from total trust in God’s ways of enabling us to do what He calls us to do.
-In our day-to-day lives we learn to depend on the Lord, but like an eagle we often have to be pushed out of our nest.
+In our day-to-day lives, we learn to depend on the Lord, but like an eagle, we often have to be pushed out of our nest to learn to fly.

-The plane is an example of our comfort zone, things we depend on and know too well.
-It is anything that God leads us to move out of in order to move in Him, in a greater way.
+The plane represents our places of dependency, things we know so well, our comfort zone.
+It is anything that God leads us to move out of to move in Him, in a greater way.
 After we take that one step and jump out the first time, it becomes increasingly easier.
 We look forward to doing it again and again as we experience God’s supernatural ways.
 To be out of the plane is to walk in the spirit.
-Because of desiring to help others, it is tempting at times to jump into their planes.
-In Christ, we can help them best as we remain in our place of victory.
-We become examples to them so that they, too, can jump out of their own planes.